apple/swift-playdate-examples/Sources/Playdate/Documentation.docc/BuildingTheExamples.md

 > $ plutil -extract CFBundleIdentifier raw -o - ~/Library/Developer/Toolchains/swift-latest.xctoolchain/Info.plist
 > org.swift.59202312211a
 > ```
+>
+> Or use a single command to determine the identifier of the latest toolchain(s) in case you have both local as well as global installations:
+> ```console
+> $ find ~/Library/Developer/Toolchains /Library/Developer/Toolchains -name "swift-latest.xctoolchain" -depth 1 -exec plutil -extract CFBundleIdentifier raw -o - {}/Info.plist \; 2>/dev/null|sort
+>```

 2. Set `TOOLCHAINS` as an environment variable when building with `make` or `swift build`, but this will not work when building with a graphical editor.